Skip to content

 <SettingsPanelB /> {/* useCondition('settings', () => valueB) */}

-The runtime warns once in DEV (“multiple condition registrations for ‘settings’ on trigger ‘message-received’ — last-mount-wins”) and uses the most-recently-pushed getter.
-When <SettingsPanelB /> unmounts, the stack pops back to <SettingsPanelA />’s getter automatically — no manual cleanup, no global state.
+The runtime warns once in DEV (“multiple condition registrations for ‘settings’ on trigger ‘message-received’ — last write wins”) and uses the most recent getter.
+When <SettingsPanelB /> unmounts, the slot is cleared — the previous <SettingsPanelA />’s getter is not automatically restored (v0.10 removed the stack-based fallback).
+If a “layered” override pattern matters in your app, lift the wiring up so a single component owns the slot.
+See Ownership for patterns.

 Solid’s owner-graph model means components mount once and reactivity is tracked through signals — there’s no equivalent of React’s “double-invoke effects” by default.
 However: